visgl/deck.gl/docs/get-started/using-with-mapbox-gl.md

-# Using deck.gl with mapbox-gl
+# Using deck.gl with Mapbox GL

 While a deck.gl application could choose to render on top of any JavaScript Map component (or even render without an underlying map),